ankit-rawani/DesCode/README.md

 ## Features
 All the features mentioned in the problem statement have been inplemented in the website.
 These include:
 - Homepage
+- Profile page for every artist
+- Item page for every NFT
+- A page to create items
+- Checkout and Payment successful components
+- Mobile Menu in Nav bar
--
+- Responsive in all dimensions

 Additionally we have incoporated a set of extra features:
-- Search functionality for items in profile page.
+- Search functionality for items in profile page
-- Button to toggle between light mode and dark mode.
+- Button to toggle between light mode and dark mode
-- Separate profile page for every artist.
 - Drag and drop files to upload in the create page
+- Custom Error and Not Found pages

+<sub> NOTE: Some creative license has been taken in few components to make it more accessible (for example, a horizontal scroll bar in the Top Sellers component in smaller desktop sizes.) </sub>

 ## Requirements